 The book is not cheap.
-It costs $40 for a physical copy.
+It costs $50 for a physical copy.
 Mosby is truly living the virtues he exclaims in his books.
 He eschews the ready popularity and cheap publishing costs of a giant like Amazon.com.
-Preferring anonymity (which can’t be done through Amazon) and supporting local printers (undoubtedly part of his tribe), Mosby has truly gone the route of SELF publishing.
+Preferring anonymity (which can’t be done through Amazon), Mosby has truly gone the route of SELF publishing.
 Without the economies of scale of a behemoth like Amazon, these are the costs of writing, printing, and shipping a quality piece of literature.
 Even at twice the price of your average fictional hardcover, this book is worth the money.

 I think you all will truly enjoy it.